|Example 1||(killed in 2008)|

 The cows are of a medium size (550 – 600 kg).
 At birth the calves weigh on average from 40 to 45 kg.
 The male fattening calves are ready for slaughtering at a weight of 550-650 kg when they are about 15 -18 month old.
 The female calves are ready for slaughtering at a weight of approximately 350-450 kg when they are about 14-16 months old.

 See Bulls catalogue for details of bulls and straws.
-Stock bulls can be sourced from members of the society – contact secretary for details.
+Stock bulls can be sourced from members of the society – contact administrator for details.
 Stock bulls can also be bought on buying trips to Italy – contact secretary for details of next buying trip.

 Advice on Cross Breeding: The Piemontese breed is an ideal cross for any continental bred suckler cow.
 The best market at present for the Piemontese cross weanlings is the Italian live trade.
 It is the most lucrative market in the world but quality is essential and it is advised to breed from pure or at least half bred quality continental suckler cows.